thanos-io/thanos/docs/components/store.md

                                  If true, Store Gateway will lazy memory map index-header only once the block is required by a query.
-      --store.grpc.chunks-limit=0
-                                 The maximum chunks allowed for a single Series request, The Series call fails if this limit is exceeded.
-0 means no limit.
       --store.grpc.downloaded-bytes-limit=0
                                  Maximum amount of downloaded (either
                                  fetched or touched) bytes in a single Series/LabelNames/LabelValues call.
 The Series
                                  call fails if this limit is exceeded.
 0 means no limit.
+      --store.grpc.samples-limit=0
+                                 The maximum samples allowed for a single Series request, The Series call fails if this limit is exceeded.
+0 means no limit.
+                                 NOTE: For efficiency the limit is internally implemented as 'chunks limit' considering each
+                                 chunk contains a maximum of 120 samples.
       --store.grpc.series-limit=0
                                  The maximum series allowed for a single Series request.
 The Series call fails if this limit is